HOL-Theorem-Prover/HOL/doc/next-release.md

     Working in such directories will likely cause problems when and if an `export_theory` call is made, so there is a warning emitted in this situation, but the `load` now succeeds.
     Thanks to Narges Khakpour for the bug report.

+-   The function `thm_to_string` was creating ugly strings full of special codes (encoding type information) rather than using the “raw” backend.

 New theories:
 -------------